 Often I also look into the Google Webmaster Central due to the high quality questions (or advanced question as you say).
 I educate people in online marketing, and understanding the questions before the students ask them is making my preparation even better.

-I assume that you’re family with Quora, Reddit and other of these multi-question forums.
+I assume that you’re familiar with Quora, Reddit and other of these multi-question forums.
 There could be some in other areas in the world that I’m not aware of, so make sure you dig into these in your industry and build your content around those subjects.

 Build some in-depth content and combine it with content such as podcast, videos, audio, and animations – keep the users on your site, and give them your knowledge.
 That’s how you rank, and in my philosophy, this will never change.
 As long as you provide value, I cannot believe that Google will change your position.
 Even though the competition is getting harder and harder, there will always be room for value.